Fresh4Less/raftulization/README.md

 ## Build
 `go install`

+By default, builds with neopixel support and raspberry pi I/O support, which require additional headers and libraries.

-To enable pixel support, use `go install -tags pixelsupport`.
-Requires ws2811 headers and library to be in system include/lib paths.
+Neopixel support requires ws2811 headers and library to be in system include/lib paths.

+To disable pixel support, use `go install -tags noled`.
-To enable interactive support, use `go install -tags rpiosupport`.
-Go get "github.com/fresh4less/raftulization/switchIO" and "github.com/fresh4less/raftulization/rotaryEncoderIO"
+To disable interactive support, use `go install -tags norpio`.

 ## Run
 Run RAFT: